Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/use-dbt-copilot.md

 ## Analyze data with the Copilot agent <Lifecycle status='preview' />

-Use <Constant name="copilot" /> to analyze your data and get insights by asking natural language questions to the [<Constant name="query_page" />](/docs/explore/dbt-insights) <Constant name="copilot" /> agent.
+Use <Constant name="copilot" /> to analyze your data and get contextualized results in real time by asking natural language questions to the [<Constant name="query_page" />](/docs/explore/dbt-insights) <Constant name="copilot" /> agent.
 Before you begin, make sure you can [access <Constant name="query_page" />](/docs/explore/access-dbt-insights).

 1. Click the **<Constant name="copilot" />** icon in the Query console sidebar menu.
 2. Go to the **Analysis** tab.
 3. In the dbt <Constant name="copilot" /> prompt box, enter your question.
 4. Click **Submit**.

-   The <Constant name="copilot" /> agent creates an analysis plan that includes checking the existing Semantic Layer metrics, querying the metrics if available, and returning results with references, assumptions, and possible next steps.
+   The <Constant name="copilot" /> agent then translates natural language questions into structured queries, executes queries against governed dbt models and metrics, and returns results with references, assumptions, and possible next steps.

    The <Constant name="copilot" /> agent can loop through these steps multiple times if it hasn't reached a complete answer, allowing for complex, multi-step analysis.⁠